yegor256/blog/_drafts/settings.md

 You may say that `AlwaysTextPage` will make two calls to the encapsulated `origin`, in case of an unsupported encoding, which will lead to a duplicated HTTP request.
 That's true and this is by design.
-We don't want this duplicated HTTP roundtrip to happen?
+We don't want this duplicated HTTP roundtrip to happen.
 Let's introduce one more class, which will cache the page fetched:

 {% highlight java %}